beatricecst/tp/docs/UserGuide.md

 **Example:**

-You wish to view more details of Japanese Stall.
+You wish to view the details of the first stall in the list.

 <div markdown="block" class="alert alert-white">

 Viewing a specific stall:

-1. Type `view-stall s/1` into the _Command Box_.
+1. Type `view-stall s/1` into the *Command Box*.
-2. Press `Enter` to execute.
+1. Press `Enter` to execute.

 Outcome:

-1. The _Result Display_ will show a success message.
+1. The *Result Display* will show a success message.
-2. You can now see the details of the first stall in the _Right Display_.
+1. You can now see the details of the specific stall you entered.
-3. The _Left Display_ will show the list of items from the stall.
 </div>

 ![ListOutcome](images/userGuide/viewStallOutcome.png)

-#### 4.2.3 Adding a stall : `add-stall` <a id="adding-a-stall"></a>
+### 4.2.3 Adding a stall : `add-stall` <a id="4.2.3-adding-a-stall"></a>

-You can use this command to add a new stall to FoodNotes.
+You can use this command to add a new stall to **FoodNotes**.

 **Format:**